Generating ferro-spinetic polarizations in altermagnetic insulators: Supplementary information

+We find that the system hosts an altermagnetic Mott-insulating phase for a range of parameters $U$ and $\delta t_1$, as shown in Fig.~\ref{fig:CR}.
+Figure~\ref{fig:CR}(a) shows the results as a function of $U$ at $\delta t_1=0$.
+The onset of the long-range spin order is signaled by an increase in $R^{S}$ with increasing $L$.
+Within the range of parameters we investigated, we confirm the presence of long-range spin order.
+Results as a function of $\delta t_1$ for $U=5$ are presented in Fig.~\ref{fig:CR}(b), showing that the antiferromagnetic order persists for a finite range of $\delta t_1$.

 To characterize the nature of the magnetic order in the long-range ordered phase, we analyze the eigenvector $v_l$ corresponding to the largest eigenvalue $\lambda_1({\ve q_0})$.
-Here the index $l$ runs over the four sublattices A, B, C, and D. Note that the eigenvalue $\lambda_1({\ve q_0})$ corresponds to the largest eigenvalue of the spin structure factor matrix $C^S_{\gamma \delta}({\ve q_0})$, evaluated at the ordering wave vector ${\ve q_0}$.
-In the main text, this eigenvalue is used to compute the correlation ratio $R^{S}$, which served as an indicator of long-range antiferromagnetic order.
-Here, we focus on the corresponding eigenvector to reveal the spin structure within the ordered phase.
-Figures~\ref{fig:CR-v}(a) and (b) show the evolution of the eigenvector components $(v_\text{A},v_\text{B},v_\text{C},v_\text{D})$ as a function of $U$ and $\delta t_1$, respectively.
+Here the index $l$ runs over sublattices A, B, C, and D. Figures~\ref{fig:CR}(c) and (d) show the evolution of the eigenvector components $(v_\text{A},v_\text{B},v_\text{C},v_\text{D})$ as a function of $U$ and $\delta t_1$, respectively.
 In the shaded regions where the correlation ratio $R^{S}$ indicates the presence of long-range antiferromagnetic order, the eigenvector exhibits a consistent pattern: $(v_\text{A},v_\text{B},v_\text{C},v_\text{D})=(-m,m,m',-m')$, with $\sum_l v_{l}= 0 $, consistent with a fully compensated collinear antiferromagnetic state.
+In this ordered state, distinct magnetic sublattices are not connected by translation or inversion combined with time reversal, which is consistent with the defining symmetry of an altermagnet.
+A key feature of the altermagnetic Mott-insulating state that we observe is that, for any values of $\delta t_1$, it spontaneously breaks both time-reversal symmetry $\mathcal{T}$ and glide symmetry $\mathcal{G}_{x-y}$, while preserving their combination, $\mathcal{G}_{x-y}\mathcal{T}$.
+As $|\delta t_1|$ is further increased, the correlation ratio provides no clear evidence for the AFM order, indicating a transition to a valence-bond solid (VBS) phase; accordingly, the transition is most probably in the 3D O(3) universality class.